cx-prog-lang/.github/features/README.md

  - [Canonical Object Value Cleanup Function](./obj_dtor.md): define a canonical function to clean up an object value per data type.
  - [Automatic Expression](./auto_expr.md): denote an expression to be executed when the block is exited, instead of now.
  - [Generic Structures](./gen_struct.md): pass data types as the arguments to a structure type.
- - __Generic Functions__: pass data types as the arguments to a function.
+ - [Generic Functions](./gen_func.md): pass data types as the arguments to a function.

 Below are the features under consideration.